Continuing Education Activity

 Paradental Cyst

 Detailed clinical and radiographic evaluations are critical in identifying these cysts.
-They are associated most often with an erupted mandibular first molar or partially impacted mandibular third molar.
+They are often associated with an erupted mandibular first molar or partially impacted third molar.
 Clinically, erythema, edema of the marginal gingival tissue, prudence discharge, and a deep probing depth are noted.
 The patient may have a history of pericoronitis.
 Radiographically, they present as a pericoronal, well-demarcated unilocular radiolucency at the tooth's buccal, mesial, or distal aspects.[5][13]

 Dentigerous Cyst

-Dentigerous cysts are commonly associated with an impacted tooth (eruption delay or partially erupted).
+Dentigerous cysts are commonly associated with an impacted tooth (eruption delayed or partially erupted).
 It is essential to obtain radiographs to evaluate.
 Clinically, a dentigerous cyst is asymptomatic unless it is inflamed.
 Radiographically, dentigerous cysts appear as well-demarcated, unilocular radiolucency located at the cementoenamel junction of the tooth.
 They may appear radiographically similar to an OKC or ameloblastoma.[1][2]
-It has been theorized that radiolucencies exceeding 4 mm indicate more aggressive behavior, in which tooth displacement can occur.
+It has been theorized that radiolucencies exceeding 4 mm indicate more aggressive behavior in which tooth displacement can occur.

 Eruption Cyst